Ruscism: Russo-Ukrainian War

-The term Ruscism/Rashism (рашизм, рашизм) became increasingly common in Ukrainian media after the annexation of the Ukrainian Crimean peninsula by the Russian Federation, the downing of a Boeing 777 near Donetsk on 17 July 2014, and the start of the Russo-Ukrainian War in 2014.
+The term became increasingly common in Ukrainian media after the annexation of Crimea by the Russian Federation, the downing of Malaysia Airlines Flight 17 near Donetsk on 17 July 2014, and the start of the Russo-Ukrainian War in 2014.
 It appears in the Russian-language song "That's, Baby, Ruscism!
 (Orthodox Fascism!)" by Ukrainian composer and singer-songwriter Borys Sevastianov.

-The Committee of the Verkhovna Rada on Humanitarian and Information Policy supports the initiative of Ukrainian scientists, journalists, political scientists and all civil society to promote and recognize the term "Ruscism" at the national and international levels.
+In May 2022, the Committee of the Verkhovna Rada on Humanitarian and Information Policy supported the initiative of Ukrainian scientists, journalists, political scientists and civil society to promote and recognize the term "Ruscism" at the national and international levels.

 Russian invasion of Ukraine

 A destroyed Russian MT-LB with a Z symbol during the Russian invasion of Ukraine.
-The Z symbol is widely used by the Russian Armed Forces.
+The symbol has been associated with Russian fascism.